Germany lowers coronavirus risk level as cases ease

-BERLIN (Reuters) - Germany’s public health agency lowered the coronavirus risk level to “high” from “very high” on Tuesday for the first time in 2021, reflecting a fall in the number of new infections, although the government stressed that the pandemic was not over.
+Germany's public health agency lowered the coronavirus risk level to "high" from "very high" on Tuesday for the first time in 2021,reflecting a fall in the number of newinfections,although the government stressed that the pandemic was not over.

 A faster vaccination rollout, wider testing and the introduction of nationwide restrictions helped break a third wave of infections.
 The 7-day incidence rate monitored by Germany's disease fighting agency, the Robert Koch Institute (RKI), fell to 35.2 per 100,000 people, less than a quarter the rate of around six weeks ago.